-Explore Mount Robson — the highest peak in the Canadian Rockies where waterfalls, glacial lakes, wildflowers and wildlife draw you in to experience their wonders.
+Explore Mount Robson — the highest peak in the Canadian Rockies where waterfalls, glacial lakes, wildflowers and wildlife draw you in.

 An Impressive History

 The first inhabitants of the Robson Valley called it “Yuh-hai-has-kun,” or “The Mountain of the Spiral Road,” for its layered appearance.
-Early explorers — prospectors, fur traders and railroaders — were also awed by the sight of Mount Robson’s colossal, snow-capped peak.
-As it comes to rest at 3,954 m (12,972 ft) — sometimes in the clear blue sky, and sometimes in the clouds — there is not a soul who passes through this valley without giving reverence to this pinnacle.
-But what is more impressive than one mountain in this vast range is the parkland that it shelters and the environmental significance it plays in the history of British Columbia and Canada.
-Mount Robson Provincial Park is the second oldest park in the province and was designated a UNESCO World Heritage Site in 1990.
-At the heart of this protected area are the headwaters and the first 100 km (60 mi) the largest salmon producing river in the world.
-The Fraser River begins as an icy trickle here in the park before flowing 1,378 km (856 mi) to the Pacific Ocean.
+Mount Robson’s colossal, snow-capped peak has put visitors in a state of awe for centuries.
+There is not a soul who passes through this valley without giving reverence to this pinnacle at 3,954 m (12,972 ft).
+Mount Robson Provincial Park is the second oldest park in the province.
+At the heart of this protected area are the headwaters and the first 100 km (60 mi) the largest salmon producing river in the world: the Fraser River.
+It begins as an icy trickle here in the park before flowing 1,378 km (856 mi) to the Pacific Ocean.

-Arrive at the top in style by booking a heli-hiking tour of Berg Lake.
+Book a tour of Berg Lake. and arrive at the top in style in a helicopter.
 Drink in the sights of the Valley of a Thousand Falls, Emperor Falls and Berg and Kinney lakes.
-Watch in awe as the glaciers calf into the turquoise waters of the lake and, when the sun begins its descent, climb aboard and soar back down the mountain to relive this experience again and again with your family and friends.
-The ride up makes it easy for hikers of all ages and fitness levels to explore the alpine and appreciate views usually reserved for the most athletic.
+Watch in awe as the glaciers calf into the turquoise waters of the lake.
+The helicopter tour is done by noon.
+The ride up makes it easy for hikers of all ages and fitness levels to explore the alpine and appreciate the spectacular views.

-Where else can you travel between four different vegetation zones in a single day?
-Forget about looking at nature shows on television, just grab some binoculars and wait — you won’t wait long — and watch as the world and its creatures appear before you.
-More than 182 species of birds have been discovered in the park, from majestic golden eagles, to American Pipits, Hammond Flycatchers, Rufous Hummingbirds and grey Owls.
-To date, there have been 42 species of mammals found in the park, from the valley and wetland-loving moose, to the mountain goats in the alpine tundra.
-Both black and grizzly bear make a home in the park, as do elk, deer, wolf, coyote and caribou.
+Forget about looking at nature shows on television.
+Grab some binoculars and watch majestic creatures, big and small, go about their lives.
+There are over 180 species of birds here, from majestic golden eagles, to American Pipits, Hammond Flycatchers, Rufous Hummingbirds and grey Owls.
+There are 42 species of mammals found in the park, from the valley and wetland-loving moose, to the mountain goats in the alpine.
+Both black and grizzly bear make a home in the park, as do elk, deer, wolf, and coyote.

-What does an adventure-seeking hiker do when the snow is falling and the trails are shrouded in champagne powder?
-They put on snowshoes of course.
-Mount Robson Provincial Park is known to harbour some of the country’s most spectacular hiking trails.
-In winter, those trails become works of art as the snow falls, covering the lushness in a soundproof cocoon.
+Once the snow falls, strap on your snowshoes and explore some of the Canada’s most spectacular hiking trails.
+In winter, these trails become works of art as the snow falls, covering the lushness in a soundproof cocoon.
 Explore how seasons change the shape of the landscape as you snowshoe along Kinney Lake Trail.
 Work your way through the old-growth cedar and hemlock forest that follow Robson River to the lake, and when you get to the trail’s peak, stop and listen.
-Close your eyes and feel your heart rate slow; give thanks that you could be here in this shining example of Canada’s wilderness, when so many others chose to stay home.
+Close your eyes and feel your heart rate slow as you experience the ultimate Canadian winter wilderness.